Russian Food Glossary – K L M N O

 Photo Russian Manka -Farina or Semolina in English

-Manka – call also mannaya krypa in Russian.
+Манка ( Manka ) – call also mannaya krypa in Russian.
 Sometimes at Russian stores call semolina or farina.
 Very close to Cream of Wheat, but it is not wheat cream.
 Semolina grain made from wheat and widely used in Russian cooking.
 We use it to make kasha (porridge), casserole with farmer cheese, dumplings, desserts and along with flour to make cakes and other pastries.
-Manka is very common ingredient in Russian cuisine.
+Manka is a common ingredient in Russian cuisine.

 Photo Mannaya Kasha Garnished With Butter